 - Driven to inspire 4th through 8th graders to love science.

 If you fit this description and are interested in working with youth, we encourage you to apply.
-Applications are accepted on a rolling basis.
+Applications are accepted until September 15.
 For more information, please contact firstname.lastname@example.org.

 The New York Academy of Sciences Afterschool STEM Mentoring Program, in collaboration with the New York City Department of Youth and Community Development (DYCD), will match NYC's graduate students and postdocs with afterschool programs in New York City.
 The program will address the dearth of access to hands-on science for underserved communities by delivering new and engaging curricula to middle school students.

 This program was made possible by generous support from the The Achelis and Bodman Foundations, The After School Corporation, The Dr. Robert C. and Veronica Atkins Foundation, Fred J. Brotherton Foundation, Cognizant, Fordham Street Foundation, Goldman Sachs Gives - Paul Walker, The William Randolph Hearst Foundations, Infosys Foundation USA, The Pamela B. and Thomas C. Jackson Fund, Drs.
 Gabrielle Reem and Herbert Kayden, Laurie J. Landeau, Martin Leibowitz, National Science Foundation (DRL 1223303), National Science Foundation (DRL 1440869), New York City Department of Cultural Affairs, New York City Department of Education, New York City Department of Youth and Community Development, New York Community Trust, The Pinkerton Foundation, PricewaterhouseCoopers, Toyota USA Foundation, Verizon Foundation, and The Laura B. Vogler Foundation.